shadeed/shadeed/README.md

 - [www.rtlstyling.com](http://rtlstyling.com/)
 - [www.a11ymatters.com](https://www.a11ymatters.com/)

-📘 I'm wrote a book about [Debugging CSS](http://debuggingcss.com/).
+📘 I wrote an ebook about [Debugging CSS](http://debuggingcss.com/).
 Check it out and let me know what do you think!

 ## How to reach me
 The fastest way to reach me is via Twitter [@shadeed9](https://twitter.com/shadeed9).
 If you prefer email, feel free to email me: shadeed9[at]gmail.